Air Fryer Turkey Cutlets with Sweet Potato Fries

 For an appetizer, serve with salad greens and lemon wedges.

-As a main course, enjoy them with Cilantro Lime Rice and a refreshing mango salad with a squeeze of fresh lemon and lime.
+As a main course, enjoy them with Cilantro Lime Rice and refreshing diced mango.

 Notes ♪♫ I hope you enjoyed this fun recipe!
 No waffle iron?
 No problem.
 Here is a traditional crab cake recipe that is every bit as good.